MeshDevs/baseline-standard/core/baseline-core-v1.0-psd01.md

 *In the context of this document, Material Impact refers to something that causes the underlying business requirements of the BPI not to be met.
 For example in some deployment situations, a 5-second delay can cause transactions to fail or introduce instability to the system, while in other circumstances a 5-minute delay in processing makes no difference to the system as a whole.*

+#### **[R56]	Testability:** An API Gateway without material latency impact is always implementable within or in tandem to an abstraction layer containing an API system.

 #### **[D17]**
 BPI Abstraction Layers SHOULD support Virtualized APIs.

 *In the context of this document, virtualized APIs are defined as a production sandbox for continuous integration testing and continuous deployment of APIs.*

+#### **[D17]	Testability:** An API system within an abstraction layer is always virtualizable.

 #### **[D18]**
 A BPI Abstraction Layer SHOULD support a content delivery network (CDN) (not applicable for a CCSM Abstraction Layer).

 *In the context of a BPI, a content delivery network is a geographically distributed proxy server network providing high availability and delivery performance of content such as large data files or video streams.*

+#### **[D18]	Testability:** A content delivery netork can always supplement an abstraction layer containing an API system capable of serving data.

 #### **[CR13]>[D18]**
 A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support BPI subject-specific and time-based content access control.

+#### **[CR13]>[D18]	Testability:** A content delivery network can be chosen or constructed based on its satisfaction of subject-specific and time-based content access control.

 #### **[CR14]>[D18]**
 A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support time-based, automated content removal.

+#### **[CR14]>[D18]	Testability:** A content delivery network can be chosen or constructed based on its satisfaction of time-based, automated content removal.

 #### **[R57]**
 BPI Abstraction Layers MUST support integration with internal, as defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability), and/or external BPI Subject identity access management (IAM) or identity provider (IdP) systems.

 *See Figure 4 as to the meaning of an IdP in a BPI context, and Figure 5 in this document as to the meaning of external IAM and its interplay with BPI IAM discussed in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability).*

+#### **[R57]	Testability:**

 #### **[R58]**
 BPI Abstraction Layers MUST support API delivery utilizing the service orchestration capabilities of the BPI Middleware Layer defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability).

+#### **[R58]	Testability:** The service orchestration capabilities of the BPI middleware layer defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability) are testable, therefore an abstraction layer's delivery of APIs using such an orchestration system is testable.

 #### **[R59]**
 BPI Abstraction Layers MUST support facilitating the discovery and negotiation of capabilities and subsequent integration between a BPI and Legacy Systems/other BPIs as defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability) (for BPI Abstraction Layer only).

+#### **[R59]	Testability:** The discovery and negotiation of capabilities and subsequent integration between a BPI and Legacy Systems/other BPIs as defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability) are testable, therefore an abstraction layer's use of such capabilities and subsequent integration is  testable.

 #### **[R60]**
 BPI Abstraction Layers MUST support the integration of CCSM specific transaction interfaces, transaction crafting, and CCSM specific smart contract management.

 *Smart Contract management comprises full lifecycle management from testing, initial deployment, updates, and deactivation (for CCSM Abstraction Layer only).*

+#### **[R60]	Testability:** CCSM specific transactions interfaces, transaction crafting and CCSM specific smart contract management is awlays implementable within an abstraction layer given the chosen CCSM adheres to all requirements within [Baseline CCSM Specification](https://github.com/eea-oasis/baseline-standard/blob/main/ccsm/baseline-ccsm-v1.0-psd01.md).

 Figure 6 below shows the reference architecture for a BPI or CCSM Abstraction Layer.